 The first fight of Italian volunteers proved how unjust were the opinions about the reportedly low value of an Italian soldier, and the battles that followed only cemented the new Polish-Italian brotherhood of arms.
-Not incidentally, the first troop to enter Ancona as the forward guard of the Carpathian Uhlan Regiment through the gates of Santo Stefano on July 18, 1944, was the 2nd commando company.
+Not incidentally, the first troop to enter Ancona as the forward guard of the Carpathian Uhlan Regiment through the gates of Santo Stefano on July 18, 1944, was the 2nd commando company

 By the end of July 1944, the Polish and Italian commandos separated.
 The Polish 1st Independent Commando Company was deployed to be formed again in the south of Italy as a result of a decision on transforming it into the 2nd Commando Motorized Battalion.
 The Italian company returned under the command of the Carpathian Uhlan Regiment and fought along with its soldiers until the seizure of Pesaro on September 2, 1944.
 It was then that the decision on disforming the 111st Bridge Protection Company was taken.
-The Italian company - under Polish command until October 18, 1944. - lost 14 soldiers in total (10 of them Italian), and 29 soldiers were wounded.
-General Anders, in recognition of the valor of the Italian commandos, decorated them with Polish combat insignia: out of all 19 decorated Italians, 17 were awarded with the Cross of Valor (nine of them posthumously), one with the silver and one with the bronze Cross of Merit with Swords.
+The Italian company - under Polish command until October 18, 1944 - lost 14 soldiers in total (10 of them Italian), and 29 soldiers were wounded.
+General Anders, in recognition of the valor of the Italian commandos, decorated them with Polish combat insignia: out of all 19 decorated Italians, 17 were awarded with the Cross of Valor (nine of them posthumously), one with the silver and one with the bronze Cross of Merit with says there is no greater solitude than that of a warrior who survived a battle and reached the end of his road.
+It's true.